Skip to main content

 }

-To implement the extension entry point and validation, implement the following in the class created with Create a new class.
+To implement the extension's entry point and validation processing, implement the following in the class created with Create New Class.

-• Declaration of the API namespace to be referenced
+• Declaration of the namespace of the API to be referenced

 ValidationSample.cs

-//Declaration of API namespace to be referenced in extension development
+//Declaration of the namespace of the API to be referenced in extension development

 using NextDesign.Extension;